JMHOO/ADC/README.md

 <h3>Protocol</h3>

 <P>
-ALL package contains a header and a payload.
+EVERY package contains a header and a JSON payload.
 The header was composed by 4 varibles: version, type, length and reserve.
 </P>

 <table>